cloudentity/ce-samples-graphql-demo/docs/graphql-externalized-authorization-protect-part2.md

 ---

-* **Download Postman collections**

 [Download Postman](https://www.postman.com/downloads/) app, in case you don't have it already, and then [import](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-data-into-postman) the [Cloudentity GraphQL tweet service demo postman collection](https://www.getpostman.com/collections/b84dcc2e6d7034c02d48) onto Postman.

 * **Execute GraphQL `sayHiTweety` query**

 Navigate to the [imported postman collection](https://www.getpostman.com/collections/b84dcc2e6d7034c02d48) under `request-noauth` folder and run the `sayHiTweety-Query` GraphQL API request.
 It should respond with the response attached below.

 ![Graphql-api-response](graphql-query-response.png)

 ### Expand GraphQL implementation logic

 Let's add a simple in-memory datastore to store the tweets and then add some mutations and queries to act on those objects.
-We are not going to dive into the specifics and add any complex business logic.
+We are neither going to dive into the specifics nor add any complex business logic.
 Our main goal is to showcase **externalized authorization policy administration and enforcement** for the various **GraphQL objects, fields, queries and mutations etc at runtime**.

 * Install dependencies